Ankit-06/30-days-javascript-challenge/README.md

 Day 7: Learnt about object, object methods, nested objects, this keyword inside objects and object iteration.

 Day 8: Learnt about ES6+ features like template literals, destructuring of array and objects, spread and rest operators, default parameters and enhanced object literals.

+Day 9: : Learnt about DOM manipulation like selecting, updating, creating, removing and appending HTML elements, updating attributes and classes of an element and event handling.